In the spirit of CARE, let’s start this conversation by having you envision a single cell in your body.

 - Continue eliminating the not-good-for-you substances

-- Continue eating a nutrient-rich, whole foods, produce-based diet; get help from a program if you need guidance
+- Continue eating a nutrient-rich, whole foods, produce-based diet – one balanced and portioned to support your health goals; get help from a program if you need guidance

 - Continue moving